 What Are the Challenges of Buying a Home With Bad Credit?

 There are many different factors a mortgage lender will look at when determining your qualification for a home loan.
 Of course, your annual income and debts are two major factors, but your credit score is one of the most significant.
 Typically, applicants with great credit scores (740 or higher) will have the easiest time not only getting approved for a mortgage, but getting approved for the most competitive interest rates on the market.
 Those with credit scores below 650 may have a difficult time getting approved for a mortgage in general, let alone securing low prime interest rates.
-(You can view two of free your credit scores, with updates every 14 days, on our site.)
+(You can view two of free your credit scores on our site.)

 It’s all about calculated risk: Those with higher credit scores are perceived to be at a lower risk of foreclosure or defaulting on their home loans.
 As a result, they’re able to secure lower interest rates and more favorable loan terms overall.
 Unfortunately, those with bad credit scores are automatically perceived to be a higher risk for the lender and therefore pay in higher interest rates and other terms.

 What Are Some Home-Buying Options for Poor or No Credit?

 If you’re thinking about trying to buy a home in the near future, the first step you should take is finding out exactly where you stand in terms of your credit score.
 Begin by pulling a free copy of your current credit report and carefully reviewing it.
 Specifically, be on the lookout for any mistakes or errors on your report.
 If you notice anything incorrect on your report, you can file a dispute (most reporting bureaus, such as TransUnion, allow you to file a dispute easily online) and make sure to get it resolved before you continue the home-buying process.
 You should also take the time to calculate how much of a mortgage you can reasonably afford before applying for a mortgage.